 The SameSite attribute on a cookie controls its cross-domain behavior.
 The SameSite update is required website owners to explicitly state label the third-party cookies that can be used on other sites.
 Cookies without the proper labeling won’t work in the updated browsers (Chrome 84 and up, Firefox 69 and up).

 The default value for SameSite will be "SameSite=Lax", which means cookies are only set when the domain in the URL of the browser matches the domain of the cookie — a first-party cookie.

 And that will affect all integrations that depend on redirection to another website.

-So as a conclusion this issue must be handled by your technical team, or the eCommerce support team itself.
+So, in conclusion, this issue must be handled by your technical team or the eCommerce support team itself.

 What we recommend is if you are using our Magento plugin to check the published solution (or this solution) they announce for such an issue on their forums.
 And if you are using the .NET framework, you may like to look this up further in their .NET forums and support related articles.